Categories

 - overtime;

-The minimum wage applies both to employees in a regular employment relationship and to those working under a work performance agreement or a work activity agreement.
+The minimum wage applies to both employees in full-time employment and those working under a contract for work or a contract for services.

-The level of the minimum wage is set by the state (although it applies only in the private business sector).
-It should, as a minimum, take into account the purchasing power of the worker with respect to the cost of living, the general level of wages (or the ratio to the average wage in the country), the rate of wage growth and the national productivity rate.
+The minimum wage for a given year is determined by the state (although it only applies in the private sector).
+It should take into account at least the purchasing power of workers in relation to the cost of living, the general level of wages (or the ratio to the average wage in the Czech Republic), the rate of wage growth, and the national productivity rate.

 Minimum monthly wage

-The minimum hourly wage is the lowest amount you can pay your employees as an hourly rate (including temporary workers on a FTE/PPP basis).
+The minimum hourly wage is the lowest amount you can pay your employees as an hourly rate (including temporary workers under a DPP/DPČ contract).

-If your employees work on a continuous or multi-shift basis, they have a legally reduced working week of only 37.5 hours.
-Also, employees in a two-shift operation can officially work shorter hours - in this case it is 38.75 hours per week.
+If your employees work in a continuous or multi-shift regime, they are legally entitled to a reduced working week of only 37.5 hours.
+Employees in a two-shift operation can also officially work shorter hours – in this case, 38.75 hours per week.

 The monthly minimum wage is the same for all these workers.
-So for shorter working weeks, you need to recalculate the minimum hourly wage according to their hours.
+For shorter weekly working hours, you must recalculate the minimum hourly wage according to their working hours.

-The minimum hourly wage in 2024 works out as follows:
+The minimum hourly wage in 2026 is as follows:

 Minimum wage for part-time work

-If your employee has a part-time job and his working time is, for example, 20 hours per week, the monthly minimum wage will be reduced proportionally - in this case by half.
-In 2024, such a worker would therefore receive at least CZK 9 450 per month.
+If your employee works part-time and their working hours are, for example, 20 hours per week, the monthly minimum wage will be reduced proportionally – in this case, by half.
+In 2026, such an employee will therefore receive at least CZK 11,200 per month.

-The correct calculation of the minimum wage is also important if the amount on your pay slip is less than the minimum - then you need to provide the employee with a top-up to the minimum wage.
+It is also important to calculate the minimum wage correctly if your payslip shows an amount lower than the specified minimum – in this case, you will need to provide the employee with a supplement up to the minimum wage.

-Do you know the difference between a wage and a salary?
+Do you know the difference between wages and salary?

-Both names refer to remuneration for work.
-While a wage is paid to employees in the private sector (ordinary commercial companies), a salary is used in the public sector (employees in schools, government offices, but also doctors and firefighters).
-Salary is not subject to a minimum amount, but to so-called salary scales (a system of pay rates).
+Both terms refer to remuneration for work.
+While wages are paid to employees in the private sector (ordinary commercial companies), salaries are used in the public sector (employees of schools, government offices, but also doctors and firefighters, for example).
+Salaries are not subject to a minimum amount, but to so-called salary tables (a system of salary rates).

 Guaranteed wage vs. minimum wage

 You may also have come across the term guaranteed wage.
-The difference is that while the minimum wage applies to all occupations across the country, the guaranteed wage is based on so-called job groups divided according to the complexity, responsibility and strenuousness of the work.
+The difference is that while the minimum wage applies to all occupations across the Czech Republic, the guaranteed wage is based on so-called job groups divided according to the complexity, responsibility, and difficulty of the work.

-There are currently 8 work groups in total.
-At the lowest level (Group 1 - e.g. kitchen help, general cleaning, delivering parcels, etc.) the guaranteed wage is the same as the minimum wage.
-The guaranteed wage cannot therefore fall below the minimum wage.
-Employees in higher job groups must then be paid at least the guaranteed wage for their band.
+There are now only four job groups (previously there were eight).
+At the lowest level (group 1 – e.g., kitchen help, general cleaning, parcel delivery, etc.), the guaranteed wage is the same as the minimum wage.
+Therefore, even the guaranteed wage cannot fall below the minimum wage.
+Employees in higher work groups must be paid at least the wage guaranteed for their band.

 What other amounts are affected by the minimum wage?

-The current minimum wage does not just directly affect the amount you are paid.
-If the minimum wage rises, this usually leads to a recalculation in the following areas:
+The increase in the minimum wage in 2026 does not only have a direct impact on the amount of pay.
+If the minimum wage increases, this usually leads to recalculations in the following areas:

-- The amount of levies: in 2024, the minimum wage will increase by CZK 1,600, which is reflected in an increase in health and social security contributions.
-If you were a person with no taxable income (known as an OBZP), you would still be required to pay your monthly health insurance.
-This is calculated as 13.5% of the current minimum wage - so currently your deposit would be CZK 2,552.
+- Amount of contributions: In 2026, the minimum wage will increase by CZK 1,600, which will also be reflected in an increase in health and social insurance contributions.
+If you are a person without taxable income (so-called OBZP), you are still required to pay monthly health insurance.
+This is calculated as 13.5% of the current minimum wage – therefore, your advance payment would currently be CZK 3,024.

-- Child tax bonus: To qualify for the child tax credit, your employees must earn at least half the minimum wage each month - at least CZK 9,450 per month in 2024.
-For self-employed workers, the annual limit is six times the minimum wage, currently CZK 113,400.
-Lower incomes are not eligible for this bonus even in a pro rata amount.
+- Child tax bonus: In order for your employees to claim the child tax bonus, they must earn at least half of the minimum wage each month – in 2026, at least CZK 11,200 per month.
+For self-employed persons, an annual limit of six times the minimum wage applies, currently CZK 134,400.
+For lower incomes, there is no entitlement to this bonus, even on a pro rata basis.

-- People registered with the Labour Office can earn extra money in addition to the state support through employment or through a temporary employment scheme.
-In order not to lose the benefit, their earnings are limited to half of the minimum wage - the aforementioned CZK 9 450.
+- Additional income to unemployment benefits: People registered with the labor office can earn additional income in addition to state benefits through employment or a DPČ (agreement on working activities) regime.
+In order not to lose their benefits, their additional income is limited to half of the minimum wage – the aforementioned CZK 11,200.

-- Working in a difficult environment: The supplement for this work is at least 10% of the minimum wage.
-In 2024, this represents an increase of CZK 1 890 per month or CZK 11.25 per hour.
+- Work in a difficult environment: The allowance for this work is 5-15% of the minimum wage.
+In 2026, this represents an increase of CZK 1,120 to CZK 3,360 per month, or at least CZK 6.72 per hour.

-- Pension tax exemption: Pensions up to an annual amount of 36 times the minimum wage are tax exempt.
-In 2024, this amounts to CZK 680 400, which corresponds to a monthly pension of CZK 56 700.
+- Pension tax exemption: Pensions up to 36 times the minimum wage are exempt from tax.
+In 2026, this means CZK 806,400, which corresponds to a monthly pension of CZK 67,200.
 The tax exemption thus applies to the vast majority of pensioners.

-In the summer of 2024, an amendment to the Labour Code was passed by the Senate which will bring two main changes from January 2025:
+In the summer of 2024, the Senate passed an amendment to the Labor Code, which brought two major changes from January 2025:

-- The abolition of the guaranteed wage - only the so-called guaranteed wage (for the public sector) will remain, and it will be divided into 4 groups of work according to difficulty.
+- Abolition of the guaranteed wage – only the so-called guaranteed salary (for the public sector) remains, and it is divided into only 4 groups of jobs according to difficulty (instead of the original 8 groups).

-- Regular indexation of the minimum wage - now the increase in the minimum wage will not be announced by the government, but by the Ministry of Labour and Social Affairs by 30 September of the calendar year.
+- Regular indexation of the minimum wage – increases in the minimum wage are no longer announced by the government, but by the Ministry of Labor and Social Affairs, by September 30 of each calendar year.

-We will take care of your payroll management
+We will take care of your payroll administration

-Don't worry about the law.
-We monitor the legislation and its changes for you!
-With our accounting services you will save time, reduce the administrative burden and avoid mistakes that could lead to financial penalties.
-Outsource payroll accounting and focus on what you do best - managing and growing your business.
+Don't worry about the laws.
+We monitor legislation and its changes for you!
+With our accounting services, you will save time, reduce your administrative burden, and avoid mistakes that could lead to financial penalties.
+Outsource your payroll accounting and focus on what you do best – managing and developing your business.

 Write to us and we’ll get back